Local approximations of inverse block Toeplitz matrices and Baxter-type theorems for long-memory processes: Introduction

+We turn to the theoretical contributions of our main theorem.
 A noteworthy aspect of Theorem \ref{thm:1} is that it provides approximation error bounds of $T_n(w)^{-1}$ from a ``local'' perspective, which, as far as we know, is the first attempt.
-Prior studies on the approximation of inverse Toeplitz matrices include, for example, \cite{p:gal-74, p:sha-75, p:gray-06} (for short-memory processes; see (\ref{eq:S}) below) and \cite{p:fox-86, p:fox-87, p:dah-89, p:ing-16} (for long-memory processes).
-However, these studies derived error bounds in terms of the spectral or Frobenius norm, resulting in a ``global'' evaluation of the approximation.
+Prior studies on the approximation of inverse Toeplitz matrices include, for example, \cite{p:gal-74, p:sha-75} (for short-memory processes; see (\ref{eq:S}) below) and \cite{p:fox-87, p:dah-89, p:ing-16} (for long-memory processes).
+These studies derived error bounds in terms of the spectral or Frobenius norm, resulting in a ``global'' evaluation of the approximation.

-The bounds in (\ref{eq:col-summ1}) and (\ref{eq:col-summ2}) are particularly useful in evaluating the approximation errors of finite-section Wiener--Hopf solutions, which is the main application of Theorem \ref{thm:1}.
-Another application is alternative approximations of inverse Toeplitz matrices.
-We note that Theorem \ref{thm:1} and its applications are new even for $q=1$, i.e., the univariate ARFIMA model with $d\in (0,1/2)$.